Jmcglobal/Jenkins-MyProjects/Jenkins-ci-and-argocd.md

 - Whenever a development team uplaods a code to github project repo, it will trigger a jenkins  pipeline to do the following:

-        - Run a unit testing with maven, building and compiling and testing the codes, if suuccessfull and no error,
+        - Run a unit testing with maven, building and compiling and testing the codes, if successfull and no error,
         - Run code quality analysis on sonarqube server,
         - If code analysis check is passed,
         - Copy the application  artifact and build the application image using docker